 1. Find out the feng shui bagua area of your main entry and use the best colors and shapes to strengthen the needed feng shui energy there.
 Should you use red color in your main entry?
 Or maybe blue?
 Feng shui-wise, it all depends on the bagua area, so start with it.

 2. Create a strong, welcoming "landing space" for good energy.
-From a modest side table with a small lamp on a big round table placed in the center of your hallway with a flower-filled vase on top - there are many good feng shui decor choices to welcome Chi, or energy, into your home.
+From a modest side table with a small lamp to a big round table placed in the center of your hallway with a flower-filled vase on top, there are many good feng shui decor choices to welcome Chi, or energy, into your home.

 If your space is limited, even a good quality main entry rug with vibrant colors or beautiful art and a strong wall color as a focal point can do the job.

 3. Remedy all the potential "feng shui disasters" in the main entry.
-Below are some of the feng shui main entry challenges you might have in your home, along with some easy tips to help you out.
+There are several feng shui main entry challenges you may encounter in your home such as:

 Look for creative feng shui decor remedies to let good energy into your home and be disciplined and consistent with your efforts of creating better feng shui energy in your main entry.